FEATURED PHOTO: Billie Grace Ward (CC)

 - Clean the inside and outside of the RV.

 - Make sure the tires are properly inflated.

 - Bring plenty of sunscreen and insect repellent.

-It’s important to take some steps to protect your RV from the dust and heat.
+It’s important to take some steps to protect your RV at Burning man from the dust and heat.
 You’ll want to close all your vents, tape over all switches and seams where possible, and double-vent external vents with cheap AC filters to keep as much dust from entering the RV as possible.

 Prepare for Extreme Weather Conditions

 The desert landscape is an intriguing mix of extreme temperatures.
 The daytime can be sweltering with temperatures reaching upwards of 115 degrees F, while the nighttime temperature can drop to below freezing.
 It is important to be prepared for these conditions, especially if one plans on spending a lot of time outside.

 The best way to prepare for the extreme temperatures is to pack light clothing that can be layered.
 As the day progresses, one can remove layers as necessary and put them back on when it becomes cooler at night.